alphagov/govuk-frontend/docs/contributing/coding-standards/components.md

 If your component uses JavaScript, you must also create the following files in the component’s folder:

 - `[component-name].mjs` - A JavaScript module with the implementation of any behaviour needed by the component.
 See the [JavaScript documentation]('./js.md#skeleton) for a skeleton and more details on that file's structure
-- `[component-name].unit.test.mjs` - Unit tests to verify any lower-level logic used by the component individually
+- `[component-name].unit.test.mjs` - Unit tests to verify any component-specific lower-level logic.
 - `[component-name].test.js` - Functional tests to verify the behaviour of the whole component

 ## Building your components